Record sales double for Grammy performers, young and old

 The Grammys also proved a boost for the blossoming career of 26 year-old southern California artist Miguel.
 After performing his single "Adorn" on the show, sales rose 229 percent compared with the week prior.

-Mumford & Sons, Frank Ocean, Gotye and The Band record on labels owned by Universal Music Group ; the music of Miguel and the late Dave Brubeck is released by units of Sony Music, and FUN. is signed to record label Fueled by Ramen, a unit of privately-held Warner Music.
+Mumford & Sons, Frank Ocean, Gotye and The Band record on labels owned by Universal Music Group (VIV.PA); the music of Miguel and the late Dave Brubeck is released by units of Sony Music (6758.T), and FUN. is signed to record label Fueled by Ramen, a unit of privately-held Warner Music.